nonapod/RadioTide/README.md

 # RadioTide

-This was an old simple map generation project I dug up from many years ago, originally I intended to create some type of rpg/strategy game, but I never continued it.
+This was an old simple map generation project I dug up from many years ago (2014), originally I intended to create some type of rpg/strategy game, but I never continued it.
 Still the concept and code is quite interesting, so I've left it here for now with the intention of maybe having a look at it again in